libcamera and libcamera-apps

 The IMX219, OV5647, IMX477 cameras will need to use a specific tuning data file to achieve autofocus function.

-Please refer to the following doc to get more details and operation steps for above camera modules:
+Please refer to the following corresponding docs to get more details and operation steps for above camera modules:

 libcamera-vid